-Note: Every completed disclosure form will create a Part I application with all of the information from the disclosure form already prefilled, eliminating the need for duplicate data entry.
-Community solar projects will not have completed a disclosure form and will therefore be required to enter this data in the Part I application form.
+Note: Every completed DG disclosure form will create can be converted into a Part I application with all of the information from the disclosure formDisclosure Form already prefilled, eliminating the need for duplicate data entry.
+Community solar projects will not have completed a disclosure formDisclosure Form and will therefore be required to enter this data in the Part I application form.
 All items not marked as "optional item" are required for a Part I application.

-- Project location24 and property owner - Project Owner (If different than property owner) - Detail on the relationship between the utility account holder and the property owner/project owner, if they differ (Optional item) - Installer name & contact information (May select unknown if not yet known) - Name of Utility for which the system is interconnected - Will this project be applying under the EEC category?
-(Only available for EEC qualified Approved Vendors) - Project Type (Residential, Non-residential, Government, Non-Profit, House of Worship, Community-Driven Community Solar) - If "Residential" is selected and the project is 25 kW AC or less in size, applicant will attest that the project is a residential project with a checkbox if it meets one of the following criteria: - Electric bill demonstrates residential rate classification; - Property classified as residential for purposes of property tax; or - Structure usage is at least 75% residential. - If "Residential" is selected and the project is greater than 25 kW AC in size, applicant will provide at least one of the following documents: - Electric bill which shows residential classification; or
+- Project location45 and property owner - Project Owner (If different than property owner) - Detail on the relationship between the utility account holder and the property owner/project owner, if they differ (Optional item) - Installer name & contact information (May select unknown if not yet known) - Name of Utility for which the system is interconnected - Will this project be applying under the EEC category?
+(Only available for EEC qualified Approved Vendors) - Project Type (Residential, Non-residential, Government, Non-Profit, House of Worship, Community-Driven Community Solar) - If "Residential" is selected and the project is 25 kW AC or less in size, applicant will attest that the project is a residential project with a checkbox if it meets one of the following criteria: - Electric bill demonstrates residential rate classification; - Property classified as residential for purposes of property tax; or - Structure usage is at least 75% residential. - If "Residential" is selected and the project is greater than 25 kW AC in size, applicant will provide at least one of the following documents: - Electric bill which shows residential classification; or - Proof of residential property tax class code; or - Documentation demonstrating that at least 75% of the usage of the structure(s) is residential - $\circ~$ If "House of Worship" is selected and project is 100 kW AC or less in size, applicant will provide both of the following: - A signed attestation that states the following: